Submarine (2010 film): Plot

-Thinking that his mother and Graham are having an affair, Oliver attempts to repair his parents' relationship.
-While searching for his mother on the beach, he is stunned to see Jordana with another boy.
-Walking home, dejected, he sees his mother with Graham and assumes the worst.
-Enraged, he breaks into Graham's house, gets drunk, and commits minor acts of vandalism.
-When Graham comes home, he finds Oliver but returns him home with minimal fuss.
-The next morning, Oliver awakes to see that both his parents aren't angry with him and are reconciling.
+On the night of New Year's Eve, Jill goes to the beach with Graham.
+While searching for Jill on the crowded beach, Oliver is stunned to see Jordana with another boy.
+He then spies on his mother getting into the back of Graham's van and assumes the worst.
+Enraged, he goes home and takes several of Lloyd's antidepressants before breaking into Graham's house, where he gets drunk and commits minor acts of vandalism.
+Returning home, Graham drops an intoxicated Oliver on his doorstep and leaves.
+The next morning, Oliver awakes to see that his parents are not angry with him and are reconciling, though Jill admits that she gave Graham a handjob.